google/zetasql/docs/one-pager.md

 @param
 ```

 Query parameters are denoted using identifiers preceded by the @ character.
+You
-The user defines the parameter outside of the query statement.
+define the parameter outside of the query statement.

-Query parameters can be used in substitution of arbitrary expressions.
-They
+You can use query parameters to substitution arbitrary expressions.
+However,
-cannot, however, be used in substitution of identifiers, column names, table
+query parameters cannot be used to substitute identifiers, column names, table
 names, or other parts of the query itself.

-Client APIs allow the binding of parameter names to values; the parameter will be
+Client APIs allow the binding of parameter names to values; the client API
-substituted with the bound value at execution time.
-Some client APIs allow queries with parameters that are not bound to specific values,
+substitutes the bound value for the parameter at execution time.
+Some client
+APIs allow queries with parameters that are not bound to specific values,
-but the parameter type must be defined at query analysis time.
+but in those cases, you must define the parameter type at query analysis time.

 Example: